igor47/blog/_posts/2010-09-07-getting-up-and-running-with-ruby-and-rvm.md

 $ gem list | cut -d" " -f1 | xargs gem uninstall -aIx
 {% endhighlight %}

-So now, everything should be gone--and we have a clear install; exciting!
-We can verify it by issuing `gem list`.
+Everything should be gone--and we have a clean install!
+We can verify that we're clean, by issuing `gem list`, which of course should list no gems.

 ## Step 1: Installing RVM